nttdata-training/algos101/README.md

 		...
 		 + preety print me the result

+11. Generate all permutations of a given string.

-11. Maps Temperature I want per country max, min and on the globe min or max, max temperature on a day
+12. Maps Temperature I want per country max, min and on the globe min or max, max temperature on a day